compiler-research/compiler-research.github.io/_posts/2024-10-17-improving-performance-of-biodynamo-using-cpp-modules.md

 unit tests, the time was 33% lower.
 I believe this is because unit tests involve a lot of parsing and Cling calls.

 ### Future Steps and Challenges Ahead
 Despite these advances, several challenges remain.
-For instance, memory leaks have been observed when using the new `ROOT_GENERATE_DICTIONARY`, even with C++ Modules disabled.
+PR's #365 is ready to merge and #385 needs some changes.
+For instance, memory leaks have been observed when using the new
+`ROOT_GENERATE_DICTIONARY`, even with C++ Modules disabled.
 Additionally, the build system for individual demos has caused compatibility issues with the main build system.
+Also, there is a problem with the Jupyter notebooks.
 Resolving these issues and finalizing the integration of C++ Modules will be essential for ensuring long-term stability and reliability.

 Looking ahead, further optimizations are planned, including potential module-based optimizations for BioDynaMo’s core components.
 Collaboration with the BioDynaMo team continues, with upcoming meetings scheduled